lawalbolaji/modern-react-starter/README.md

 Please check out the installation steps below for details on how to get started.

-> To run projects based on this template locally, you need to have Nodejs installed.
+> To run projects based on this template locally, you need to have Nodejs v18.7.0 (lts) installed.
 Please refer to these [instructions](https://nodejs.org/en/download/package-manager) to set up Nodejs if you don't already have it.
 You can run `node --version` to confirm that Nodejs is installed.

 ### 📚 Installation Steps